liangzp/Lingnan-Website/README.md

 # Lingnan-Website
-A Website for management information system
+A Website serving as educational administration system for management information system

 ### Login
 ------------------------------------------------